 A short-term bank deposit is a deposit with a maturity of more than three months, but less than one year.
-Deposits in U.S. dollars bear interest at rates ranging from 4.55%-5.90%, per annum, as of December 31, 2022.
 Short-term deposits are presented at cost, which approximates market value due to their short maturities.

 h.
 Property and equipment, net: